PH.D. University of Alberta

 Dr. Dagnino’s research focus is on skin biology and stem cells.
 Her expertise includes cellular and molecular biology, as well as developmental genetics.

-Dr. Dagnino’s laboratory works on the mechanisms that are involved in cellular decisions to maintain an undifferentiated, stem-cell phenotype or follow a pathway of terminal differentiation in the keratinocytes of the epidermis.
+Dr. Dagnino’s research team works on the mechanisms that are involved in cellular decisions to maintain an undifferentiated, stem-cell phenotype or follow a pathway of terminal differentiation in the keratinocytes of the epidermis.
 Her group is currently investigating how those mechanisms regulate normal regeneration after wounding, abnormal proliferation and cancer, as well as how they contribute to block microbial invasion.
 In a state-of-the-art laboratory, Dr. Dagnino and her trainees isolate and grow epidermal keratinocytes and melanocytes.
 They use approaches similar to those in gene therapy, to understand how epidermal cells are formed, function, maintain stem-cell properties for tissue regeneration, and become transformed to form skin tumours.

 BC Jackson, D Ivanova and L Dagnino.
 An ELMO2-RhoG-ILK network modulates microtubule dynamics.
 Mol Biol Cell 26(14):2712-2725, 2015